blah-bla-blah-1/t3X_Xtt-C0n-esolang-unfinished/README.md

 ===
 🌍 GLOBAL LANGUAGE SUPPORT

-Textile is easy to use even if this readme isn't in your native language.
+t3X_Xtt-C0n is easy to use even if this readme isn't in your native language.

 If you'd like to help translate this file into your language — Swahili, Hindi, Chinese, Arabic, Japanese, Indonesian, Filipino, Korean, Thai, Zulu, Yoruba, Navajo, Quechua, Māori, or any others — contributions are welcome!